 Use vStorage thin provisioning so that at first, each desktop uses only as much storage space as the disk needs for its initial operation.

-For power users and knowledge workers who must install their own applications, which adds data to the operating system disk, create full virtual machine desktops.
-Use Mirage to deploy and update applications without overwriting user-installed applications.
+For power users and knowledge workers who must install their own applications, which adds data to the operating system disk, there are two options.
+One option is to create full virtual machine desktops.

-If knowledge workers do not require user-installed applications except for temporary use, you can create View Composer linked-clone desktops.
+If knowledge workers do not require user-installed applications except for temporary use, you can create View Composer linked-clone desktops or instant clone desktops.
 The desktop images share the same base image and use less storage space than full virtual machines.